Denver Roller Derby: History

 The Mile High Club began the 2009 season as victors at the Four Corner Feud, a western United States invitational tournament held February 21–22 in Colorado Springs, Colorado.
 The team's skaters "prov[ed] themselves as the fastest-rising force in Western derby."
 Other leagues competing in the tournament were Tucson Roller Derby, the Pikes Peak Derby Dames, Arizona Roller Derby, Duke City Roller Derby, and the Rocky Mountain Rollergirls.

 The season opener for the home teams was March 28, 2009 and the season culminated in the league championships, which saw the newly reformed Shotgun Betties beat the reigning champions the Bad Apples.

 On January 21, 2010, the Denver Roller Dolls announced a partnership with Kroenke Sports Enterprises and AEG Live Rocky Mountains.
 The partnership included establishing the 1stBank Center in Broomfield, Colorado, as the league's dedicated home venue for 2010.

-As of 2015, the league includes a junior team and a men's team.
-Major Turbulence, are trained by league veterans and are full members of the Junior Roller Derby Association.
-In fact, many of our Travel Team and Home Team skaters are “aged-up” former Juniors from Major Turbulence.
-Ground Control is the only men's flat track derby league in the Denver metro area and they train and recruit some of the strongest athletes on the track.
+As of 2015, the league consists of a junior team and a men's team.
+The junior team, Major Turbulence, is trained by league veterans and holds full membership in the Junior Roller Derby Association; several skaters on the league's travel and home teams transitioned from this junior program.
+Ground Control is the sole men's flat track derby league in the Denver metropolitan area.

 Consequently, in January 2015, the league changed its name to Denver Roller Derby (still abbreviated DRD), in order to reflect the whole member community—skaters, volunteers, officials, and fans regardless of age or gender.
 Removing "Dolls" from the league name is also intended to help solidify the legitimacy of the sport in the eyes of the public.
 Burning River Roller Derby of Cleveland and Philly Roller Derby made similar changes in 2015 for similar reasons.